 We are seeking stockholder approval of an amendment to a warrant previously issued to Mr. Boone Pickens to purchase 15,000,000 shares of our common stock at \$10.00 per share (the "Warrant").
 The purpose of the Warrant amendment is to incentivize Mr. Pickens to exercise a portion of the Warrant prior to December 28, 2011, the current expiration date of the Warrant (the "Exercise Period").
-The Board adopted a resolution to approve the amendment to the Warrant, subject to approval by the Company's stockholders, on April 4, 2011.
+The Board adopted a resolution to approve the amendment to the Warrant, subject to approval by the Company's stockholders, on April , 2011.
 A copy of the proposed Warrant, as amended, is attached to this Proxy Statement as Appendix B and is incorporated herein by reference.

-In December 2006, the Warrant was issued to Mr. Pickens, one of our founders, a member of our Board and the Company's largest stockholder, in exchange for the cancellation of all amounts owed to him by the Company under a revolving line of credit entered into in 2006, which we used for margin deposits related to futures contracts.
+In December 2006, the Warrant was issued to Mr. Pickens, the Company's largest stockholder, in exchange for the cancellation of all amounts owed to him by the Company under a revolving line of credit entered into in 2006, which we used for margin deposits related to futures contracts.
 Also in exchange for issuance of the Warrant, Mr. Pickens assumed all of our then-outstanding liabilities related to certain futures contracts.
-Under the proposed amendment to the Warrant, if Mr. Pickens exercises a portion of the Warrant prior to the expiration date of the Exercise Period, the Company will extend the Exercise Period of the Warrant for an identical number of shares for a length of time whereby the non-cash financial gain that the Company recognizes due to the early exercise becomes identical to the non-cash financial charge the Company recognizes with respect to such extension (the non-cash financial gain and the non-cash financial charge will be calculated in accordance with U.S. generally accepted accounting principles).
+Under the proposed amendment to the Warrant, if Mr. Pickens exercises a portion of the Warrant prior to the expiration date of the Exercise Period, the Company will extend the Exercise Period of the Warrant for an identical number of shares for a length of time whereby the non-cash financial gain that the Company recognizes due to the early exercise (calculated in accordance with generally accepted accounting principles) becomes identical to the non-cash financial charge the Company recognizes with respect to such extension (calculated in accordance with generally accepted accounting principles).